 The silence echoes around the enclosed walls of our minds, encouraging us to break down the alienation and find solace in the silence, and learn the importance of being silent, quiet, amongst those we feel close to, and then taking this silence out into the rushed and frenetic world in which we live.
-This can help us to slow down in this age of constant movement and immediate gratification.
-When speed is king, anyone or anything that gets its way, slows the pace down, becomes the enemy.
+This can aid us to slow down, in this age of constant movement and immediate gratification.
+When speed is king, anyone or anything that gets in its way and slows the pace down, becomes the enemy.
 Thanks to speed, we are living in the age of rage.
-That too is ironic, the fast pace of life alienates more than the comfort we can find in silence.
+That too is ironic, the fast pace of life alienates more, than the comfort we can find in silence.

 By opting out we do not have to drop out.